strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 #### Transaction metadata

-A control record is a special type of record that is used for internal operations within Kafka, rather than for normal message processing.
-They are primarily used by the Kafka brokers themselves to manage topics, partitions, and other metadata, but may sometimes be used by administrators or monitoring tools as well.
+In order to implement transactions Kafka brokers need to include extra book-keeping information in logs.
+Information about producers and their transactions is stored in the `__transaction_state` log which is appended to by the transaction coordinator.
+Within user logs in addition to the usual batches of user records, partition leaders append control records to track which batches have actually been committed and which rolled back.
-Control records are typically not visible to Kafka consumers, as they are meant to be processed only by the Kafka brokers.
+Control records are not exposed to Kafka applications by Kafka consumers, as they are an internal implementation detail of the transaction support.

 An end transaction marker (`COMMIT` or `ABORT`) is a special control record that indicates the end of a transaction (decision).
 It is used to ensure that the transaction is either completed successfully or aborted in case of a failure.